-In general terms, each school has to report on their activities and on fulfilled or not fulfilled aims at the end of each school year.
+In general terms, each school reports on their activities and on fulfilled or not fulfilledaims at the end of each school year.
 Each inspector revises this report and verifies if the following school year's annual plan follows the proposals given in the previous report.
-Besides, nowadays we are developing some tools in order to promote self-evaluations in the schools.
+Besides, nowadays we are developing some tools to promote self-evaluation in schools.
 These tools include indicators at different levels, at they are being used as a pilot project in 20 schools.

-During inspection in schools, we analyse the aims each school has agreed to fulfil, the procedures they are going to follow and the evaluation indicators they have proposed according to the objectives.
-We don't look at finances, but we oversight legal compliance.
+During inspection in schools, we analyze the aims each school has agreed to fulfil, the procedures they are going to follow and the evaluation indicators they have proposed according to the objectives.
+We don't look at finances, but we oversee legal compliance.
 Our aim is to ensure the rights and duties of the whole school community, to contribute to the improvement of their tasks and results and to collaborate with other departments.
 We observe lessons of those that have passed the official exam to become a civil servant.
-We also observe lessons if there is a complaint about one specific teacher.
+We also observe lessons if there is a complaint of about one specific teacher.

-Besides, we also evaluate or supervise different issues related to students results, cases of bullying, constitution of school boards, treatment of diversity (special needs education, integration of new students from abroad), legal aspects such as timetables, etc.
+In addition, we evaluate or supervise different issues related to students results, cases of bullying, constitution of school boards, treatment of diversity (special needs education, integration of new students from abroad), legal aspects such as timetables, etc.